 - 1. This risk management policy forms part of Somerville's internal control and corporate governance arrangements. - 2.
 The policy explains Somerville's underlying approach to risk management, documents the roles and responsibilities of the Governing Body (and in particular the College Officers), and the senior administrative/management team.
-In what follows and in this context, the senior management team refers collectively to The Principal, Vice Principal, Senior Tutor, Dean, Domestic Bursar, Personnel Manager, Development Director, College Secretary and Treasurer (SMT).
+In what follows and in this context, the management team refers collectively to The Principal, Vice Principal, Senior Tutor, Dean, Development Director, Librarian and Treasurer.
 It also outlines key aspects of the risk management process, and identifies the main reporting procedures. - 3.
 In addition, it describes the process that will be used to evaluate the effectiveness of Somerville's internal control procedures.